Architecture of Gujarat: British Colonial architecture (1858-1947 CE)

 During the British colonial period, Gujarat was ruled by several princely states, the rulers of which designed elaborate palaces and public buildings.
 These were built in various Indo-European styles.

 Gothic

 Gothic buildings in Gujarat include the Prag Mahal designed by Henry Saint Clair Wilkins.

 Indo-Saracenic

 The Indo-Saracenic buildings in Gujarat includes the Vijaya Vilas Palace in Mandvi, Laxmi Vilas Palace and Nyay Mandir in Vadodara.
 The Maharaja Sayajirao University was designed by Robert Chisholm.

 Rajmahal, a palace in Mehsana completed in 1904, is another example designed by the English architect Frederick William Stevens.

+Pratap Vilas Palace and Willingdon Crescent (known Darbargarh Market now) in Jamnagar has influences of European architecture.

+Haveli architecture

+The haveli is an example of late 19th century civil architecture of the state.
+Vithalbhai Haveli is one such example.

 Post-Independence (1947 CE - present)

 Modernist

 Le Corbusier, was invited to Ahmedabad in the 20th century by the mill owners to design their villas as well as some public buildings.
 The Sanskar Kendra, Villa Sarabhai, Villa Shodhan, and Mill Owners' Association Building in Ahmedabad were designed by Le Corbusier.

 American architect Louis Kahn designed the IIM Ahmedabad.

 The Premabhai Hall, Tagore Memorial Hall, and Institute of Indology in Ahmedabad were designed by B. V. Doshi, an architect who worked under both Corbusier and Louis Kahn.